-To avoid irrigating during the heat of the day, you can turn off the water supply.
+To avoid irrigating during the heat of the day, you can turn off the switch on the control box.
 Alternatively, a tap timer can be used so that water is only available between sunset and sunrise.

 The Terracotta Irrigation Controller uses on-site weather data (namely, evaporation and rainfall).
 Most smart irrigation controllers do not use on-site weather data.
 Instead they use weather data from the Bureau of Meteorology.